apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO clip scrollbar
+- TODO add invisible group, that when it is selected, all clips group are selected, so we can start multiple group at once
 - TODO toggle clip should play next, instead of right away.
 If it is already selected to play next, a second clip would trigger it to play right away.
 - TODO clips should be the master view
     - from there allow to do the mixing part giving free slot for extra parameter in drum synths